 What is cellular respiration?
 Cellular Respiration is the process that takes place in cells to convert food into energy.
 This process is also known as internal respiration.
-In order to release the maximal amount of energy, the molecules of Carbon, Hydrogen, Oxygen, and Nitrogen which make up our food are stored as a high energy molecule known as ATP.
+In order to release the maximal amount of energy, the molecules of Carbon, Hydrogen, Oxygen, and Nitrogen that make up our food are stored as a high-energy molecule known as ATP.

 What is oxygen debt?
 When you have a short intense burst of exercise such as sprinting you generate energy for this anaerobically or without oxygen.
 When you stop exercising you are still breathing heavily.
 This is your body taking in extra oxygen to ‘repay’ the debt.
 Well, that is the simple solution but there is more to it.

-Exercise affects the circulatory system, respiratory system, and the muscles.
-Short term effects occur immediately as we begin to exercise.
-Long term effects are more concerned with adaptive changes over time with regular exercise.
+Exercise affects the circulatory system, respiratory system, and muscles.
+Short-term effects occur immediately as we begin to exercise.
+Long-term effects are more concerned with adaptive changes over time with regular exercise.
 When we begin to exercise the body has to respond to the change in activity level.

 When you begin to exercise your body must immediately adjust to the change in activity level.
 Energy production must increase to meet demand with changes to the predominant energy system and fuel source occurring throughout the exercise in order to maintain the required level of performance.